 This is called protein denaturing and it will make clumping even worse.(4)

-It’s the same chemical process which turns liquid egg white into a jelly-fied mass of white.
+It’s the same chemical process that turns liquid egg white into a jelly-fied mass of white.

 11. Increase Liquid:Powder Ratio.